Inspirational ideas on how to choose the domain for your custom link shortener

 After studying 100s of domain extensions and buying dozens of domains myself, I’m here to give you some advice on the best and worst options when it comes to picking your custom branded link shortener.

 But first, let’s talk about some of the “rules” of buying domains…

-You may have heard that .com domains are better…
+You may have heard that a .com domain is better…

 And they are.
 As Rand Fishkin said during one of his Whiteboard Fridays: